suchipi/hex-engine/README.md

 It is the culmination of years of research, and probably the fifth or sixth game engine I have written for the browser (but the first that I've been proud enough of to share).

+All that said, it's far from done- I'm hoping that we can form a community together and make something we can all be proud of.

 Interested?
 Check out [Hex Engine's homepage](https://hex-engine.dev) for installation and usage instructions.

 ---